Kaiyang-Chen/ARF-Group/README.md

 Developed the frontend parts for the following features:

-Login system: register account, part of login
+Implementation of Login system, including account login and registration

-User system: check user profiles, update user profile
+Implementation of User system, where users can check latest user profiles and update user profile

-Publish furniture: post products information, post pictures of products, post videos of products and generate AR model based on videos
+Implementation of Publish furniture, where users can post products information, pictures of products, videos of products and generate AR model based on videos uploaded

+Helped with backend debugging.

 #### Xinmiao Yu